glotzerlab/signac/README.md

 In addition, a few example scripts will be created, that may, but do not have to be the starting point for the creation of new project routines.

 To test if everything is correctly setup, you can then execute `$ compdb check` which will check your configuration and the connectivity to the configured database.

+Add a job to the job queue:

+    project.job_queue.submit(my_job, state_point)

+Execute jobs from the queue in serial:

+    $ compdb run

+and in parallel:

+    $ mpirun -np 8 compdb run

 ## Get help: